KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Larry Hastings
 Grand Ballroom B

+Hash me if you can: let's talk about Python dictionaries!
+Mia Bajić
+Room 104AB

+Beyond Optional in Real-World Projects: Missing, None, and Unset Koudai Aono
+Room 104AB

 Security
 Anatomy of a Phishing Campaign
 Mike Fiedler
 Room 103ABC

-Beyond Optional in Real-World Projects: Missing, None, and Unset Koudai Aono
-Room 104AB
+Switching from Sphinx to Markdown
+Kattni
+Grand Ballroom B

 Don’t Write Polars Code with a Pandas Accent
 Joram Mutenge
 Grand Ballroom A

-Switching from Sphinx to Markdown
-Kattni
-Grand Ballroom B

 Security